gogins/csound-extended/Opcodes/clang_orc/README.md

-The *S_clang_invokeable* symbol is looked up in the LLVM execution session of the global ORC compiler, and a new instance of the ClangInvokable class is created. `clang_invoke` then calls the `ClangInvokable::init` method with the input and output parameters, and the output values are returned in the outputs argument.
+The *S_clang_invokeable* symbol is looked up in the LLVM execution session of the global ORC compiler, and a new instance of the ClangInvokable class is created. `clang_invoke` then calls the `ClangInvokable::init` method with the input and output parameters, and any output values computed by the ClangInvokable are returned in the outputs argument.

 The user must of course ensure that the ClangInvokable has the right numbers, types, and rates for these parameters and return values.
 Because of the variable